Cairo Historical Sites

 It is permissible to take pictures inside the mosque, but do so with restraint.
 Do not take pictures during prayers, and always ask permission if taking pictures of people is intended.
 The interior decor of the mosque, with elaborate details, makes for great pictures.

-6. The Best Time of Visit
+6. The Best Time to Visit

 Early morning or late afternoon makes for the best visiting times since they are less crowded.
 An early visit would allow you a serene time in the mosque with hardly any tourists.
 Late afternoon has glorious light, especially as the sun starts to set over the city.